-- Store owners are responsible for making sure these cameras are “functioning properly at all times.”
+- Store owners ensure these cameras are “functioning properly at all times.”

 2) Store access must be secure

-The CLA states that “all points of access to the premises must be secure and protected against unauthorized access.”
+The CLA states that “all access points to the premises must be secure and protected against unauthorized access.”

 While the rules do not go into details here, cannabis store owners may want to consider measures such as: